aws-samples/amazon-api-gateway-header-based-versioning/README.md

 #### Build your application

-The `sam build` command builds your AWS SAM application and prepares it for subsequent steps in the workflow.
-This command processes your AWS SAM template file, application code, and any applicable language-specific files and dependencies.

-Run following commands in order to first, change into the project directory, where the `template.yaml` file for the sample application is located then build your application:
+Run the following commands in order to first, change into the project directory, where the `template.yaml` file for the sample application is located then build your application:

 ```bash
 cd ~/environment/api-gateway-header-based-versioning/